 In his 1831 president’s address to the Geological Society of London, Adam Sedgwick renounced his belief in a worldwide flood.
 He stated, in part:

 The vast masses of diluvial gravel … do not belong to one violent and transitory period.
 It was indeed a most unwarranted conclusion when we assumed the contemporaneity of all the superficial gravel on the earth….
 Having been myself a believer [in a worldwide flood], and, to the best of my power, a propagator of what I now regard as a philosophic heresy, … I think it right … thus publicly to read my recantation.
-(Sedgwick, A. 1831.
-Address to the Geological Society of London, on retiring from the President’s Chair, February 18.)

 Interestingly, today’s lettered geologists staffing the science’s premier journals do not know the source of their fundamental “no flood, ever” tenet.
 They simply accept it as an article of their faith, and they immediately discount anyone thinking otherwise.
 I know this because I have dealt with them.
 Many of them.
-I have found that the very few aware of the history are wholly uncritical of the conclusion relative to its supporting evidence.
+I have found that the very few aware of the tenet’s history are wholly uncritical of the conclusion relative to its supporting evidence.

-The drainages in Fig. 1 imply that the Earth had much less water than the present.
+The drainages in Fig. 1 reveal that the Earth had much less water than the present.
 As such, it is interesting to consider pre-flood Earth, a model for which is shown on Figure 2.
 It was created in ArcGIS by removing an estimated average depth of 3 km from the present sea level, thereby exposing the former river systems.

 Figure 2.
 With more than 3 km of water graphically removed, a model of land and sea distributions in pre-flood Earth shows previously exposed but now-submerged landscapes (tan), presently exposed landscapes (beige), and former oceans and seas (blue).